SirHoppington/ci-cd-net/README.md

 ## Nornir CI/CD Pipeline workflow:

+All relevent code and config is in the "app" directory.
+The github runner setup is in the "github-runner" directory.
+If forking the branch you can use the "github_runner" Dockerfile (using respetive repo and PAT token env variables to create a github self-hosted runner via docker build).

 1. Engineer clones main repo and creates feature branch for the "changes" to be made -likely the reference of a change control.

 ```